Brian Gavin Signature Diamond Prices:

-Stephen writes: I’m looking for a round ideal cut diamond preferably in the 2 carat range for around 23k.
+Stephen writes: I’m looking for a round brilliant ideal cut diamond preferably in the 2-carat range for around 23k.
 It will be set on an eternity band and was thinking about Brian Gavin’s signature but am open to something just as brilliant and nice if it’s a better value.
-I would prefer f/g color and it has to be eye clean.
-Thanks in advance for you help.
+I would prefer f/g color and it has to be eye-clean.
+Thanks in advance for your help.

-There is a substantial price increase which occurs between the 1.49 – 1.50 carat marks and between the 1.99 – 2.00 carat marks which affects the Price Per Carat (PPC) and thus the relative price per carat for this 1.743 carat, G color, VS-1 clarity Brian Gavin Signature Hearts and Arrows Diamond is going to be significantly less than this 2.043 carat, G color, VS-1 clarity, Brian Gavin Signature Hearts and Arrows Diamond.
-To be specific, at the time this article is being written the 1.743 carat, G, VS-1 is selling for $26,841.00 which is a Price Per Carat (PPC) of $15,399.31 and the 2.043 carat, G, VS-1 is selling for $33,485.00 which is a PPC of $16,390.11 and the only real difference between the two diamonds is that one weighs less than 2.00 carats and the other weighs more than 2.00 carats… or at least that’s how things appear on the surface.
+There is a substantial price increase which occurs between the 1.49 – 1.50 carat marks and between the 1.99 – 2.00 carat marks.
+That price increase affects the Price Per Carat (PPC).
+That is why the PPCt for this 1.743 carat, G color, VS-1 clarity Brian Gavin Signature Hearts and Arrows Diamond is going to be significantly less than this 2.043 carat, G color, VS-1 clarity, Brian Gavin Signature Hearts and Arrows Diamond.

-The reality is that the difference in the PPC of the 1.743 carat diamond and the PPC of the 2.043 carat is a reflection of the amount of diamond rough left on the cutting room floor during the production process… the piece of diamond rough used to produce the 1.743 carat diamond probably weighed somewhere in the range of 3.60 – 4.20 carats and the piece of diamond rough used to produce the 2.043 carat diamond probably weighed between 4.30 – 5.00 carats before it was cut down into the finished product.
+The reality is that the difference in the PPC of the 1.743 carat diamond and the PPC of the 2.043 carat is a reflection of the amount of diamond rough left on the cutting room floor during the production process.
+As a matter of fact, the piece of diamond rough used to produce the 1.743 carat diamond probably weighed somewhere in the range of 3.60 – 4.20 carats.
+While the piece of diamond rough used to produce the 2.043 carat diamond probably weighed closer to 4.30 – 5.00 carats before it was cut down into the finished product.

-It is much easier to simply focus on producing a round brilliant ideal cut diamond within a targeted range of proportions without the attention to facet shape and alignment, it is also less expensive in terms of production costs because less skill is required and the majority of the cutting process can be performed by automated machinery.
+It is much easier to simply focus on producing a round brilliant ideal cut diamond within a targeted range of proportions without the attention to facet shape and alignment.
+At the same time, it is less expensive in terms of production costs because less skill is required and the majority of the cutting process can be performed by automated machinery.
 Whereas the cutting process required to produce a Hearts and Arrows quality diamond is a hands-on process requiring that each facet be carefully planned and placed step-by-step throughout the cutting process.

 The inclusions within the diamond are going to be easier to detect using magnification than those within the 1.743 carat, but hey we don’t live under magnification so I’m perfectly fine with that… her girlfriends are more apt to take notice of the jump up to two carats than they are of the subtle difference in clarity and color.